 You can see many of my sketchbooks on my recently updated “Sketchbooks” page.

 I am fussy about my bag.
 I need one that will fit my sketchbook and pencil case in it with room to spare for a book or a sandwich or a camera, but not so much room that I fill it and weigh myself down (this happens a lot).
 I want to enjoy walking about my cities, not feel like I’m backpacking across Europe.
 I have a small Eddie Bauer shoulder-bag with lots of little compartments, including pockets on the side for my water-jar.
 This goes everywhere with me.
 I also have a larger Timbuktu bag which is handy when I bring larger format books out.
 However I recently got one of those Travelon anti-theft messenger bags which is a good size for all my things and keeps everything well protected.

-To save my bottom from getting dirty on the pavement, I carry a lightweight Trail Stool, which I got from REI (see it here).
+To save my bottom from getting dirty on the pavement, I sometimes carry a lightweight Trail Stool, which I got from REI (see it here).
 I attached a camera-bag strap to it so I can carry it over my shoulder and it’s so light I don’t even notice it.
-The stool made things so much cimpler for me – in the past choosing what to draw meant first choosing somewhere to sit; now I can sit anywhere.
-I’ll add a picture soon.
+However, in recent years I have embraced standing and sketching.
+It can be uncomfortable after a while, but you get a better view.

 I also carry sunscreen, and a hat.
 Might seem obvious but I’ve been burnt on foggy days in San Francisco and it ain’t nice.
 I tend to sit in the shade.
 Not so much glare on the paper.